R-Kani/R-Kani/README.md

 ### Hi there 👋

-- 🤔 I’m Kani
+- ⭐ I’m Kani ⋆｡°✩
-- 🌱 I’ve learned python, Golang, SQL, and C++
-- 💬 I want to learn Java and Pascal
+- 💬 I want to learn JavaScript and Pascal
 - ⚡ I want to be a Front-End Developer

+🌱 I've Learned:
+- Python
+- Golang
+- SQL
+- C++
+- R